-- The text related to baseline emission determinations in the definition of "Actual Emission Reductions" has been deleted because it is redundant to existing language in Rule 802. - Added the definition for "Agricultural Operations" to clarify the revised exemption in Rule 202. - The definition of "Baseline Air Quality," which was used for Air Quality Impact Analysis modeling, has been deleted as this term is no longer proposed for use in Rule 805. - The definition of "Potential to Emit" has been revised to remove the term "federally," as EPA has noted that this is not required to ensure enforceability on limitations to a source's PTE. - The definition of "PM{2.5}" has been added. - The definition of "Precursor" has been revised to include PM{2.5}.
+- The text related to baseline emission determinations in the definition of "Actual Emission Reductions" has been deleted because it is redundant to existing language in Rule 802. - Added the definition for "Agricultural Operations" to clarify the revised exemption in Rule 202. - The definition of "Baseline Air Quality," which was used for Air Quality Impact Analysis modeling, has been deleted as this term is no longer proposed for use in Rule 805. - The definition of "Potential to Emit" has been revised to remove the term "federally," as EPA has noted that this is not required to ensure enforceability on limitations to a source's PTE.
+Instead, the words "legally and practically" are being proposed as this is the minimum language that must be specified per EPA. - The definition of "PM2.5" has been added. - The definition of "Precursor" has been revised to include PM2.5.
 Nitrogen Dioxide and Sulfur Dioxide were also re-added as secondary pollutants, which were inadvertently left out when the definition for precursor was transferred from Rule 201 to this rule in 1997.